kasandrle/XRR_modeling/README.md

 # XRR_modeling
 **Accessible multilayer reflectivity fitting across energies**

-Welcome to **XRR_modeling**, a Python toolkit for modeling and fitting reflectivity data (e.g., XRR, RSoXS) across multiple photon energies.
+Welcome to **XRR_modeling**, a Python toolkit for modeling and fitting reflectivity data across multiple photon energies.
 This package provides a modular framework for defining multilayer stacks, managing global and energy-dependent parameters, and exporting results with ceremonial clarity.

 ---